felquis/web-native-es-module/readme.md

 ## Browser Support

-It is support by 95% of browser sessions in Brazil https://caniuse.com/#feat=es6-module
+It is supported by 95% of browser sessions in Brazil https://caniuse.com/#feat=es6-module

 ## Fallbacks

-It should be focused in bundling the tag script with property type="module", parcel with be a good candidate
+It should be focused in bundling the tag script with property type="module", would be a good candidate

 ## Articles

 - [Native ES Modules](https://medium.com/@giltayar/native-es-modules-ready-for-prime-time-87c64d294d3c)

-### Todo

-- add express server